MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 ### Exercise 2: Implementing security for Microsoft Teams

-In this exercise, you will increase the security level in your organization by configuring an ATP policy to ensures no malicious content is sent through documents shared in Teams by blocking attachments that contain malware.
+In this exercise, you will increase the security level in your organization by configuring an ATP policy to ensure that no malicious content is sent through documents shared in Teams by blocking attachments that contain malware.

 #### Task 1 - Configure ATP for Microsoft Teams